open-organization/open-org-definition/open_org_maturity_model.md

 - People initiate projects as groups

-- Cross-functional teams exist, and teams post roles and goals publicly
+- Cross-functional teams exist and teams post roles and goals publicly

 - Outcomes of collaboration are available to the entire organization, and team makes them available by default